Art Department - WINTER 2026 - Digital Art - Ronaldo Kiel

 We will experiment with displacement maps from Tangram to animate a camera moving a very large distance.
 The simulated view from a drone camera.

-An other important aspect, in this project, is to achieve a realistic outdoors light using a Hight Dynamic Range Image (HDRI).
-If we remember some landscape paintings, sky can represent 2/3 of the visual field.
+An important aspect, in this project, is to achieve a realistic outdoors light using a Hight Dynamic Range Image (HDRI).
 The simulation of the sun light can be more difficult than the simulation of a studio light set.
-There are videos on the documents page of the Black Board site for this project.
+There are videos on the projects page of the Bright Space site for this project.

-NOTE: Keep your projects simple and try to create your models with the minimum number of polygons.
+NOTE: Keep your projects simple and try to create your models with the minimum number of polygons possible.
 Too much geometry will slow you down and increase your rendering time.

 Your animation for this project should be at least 20 seconds long.